It's about experiences.

 Without a story an experience becomes a pure product facts show.
 That's boring!
 Even in interactive media.
 So it's about adding some more emotional value to trigger your customers.

 It's not just about making something as beautiful as possible.
 It's more about the right creation and visualization to reach communication purposes.
 Nevertheless, nobody would be disappointed if the result looks beautiful, right?

 Whether website, social media, DOoH, 360° video, projection mapping, motion tracking, multi-touch desks, AR, MR - using the right technology for your story is an essential part of today's creative processes.
 And who honestly thinks that print is dead?

-16 years of professional experience.
-8 years of leadership.
+More than 18 years of professional experience and 10 years of leadership.

 As a designer it's not important to me what kind of client or industry I work for.
 The challenge and the result is important.

 Whether automotive, beauty, finance, FMCG, pharma, software, food or NGO - there is no rule that says one can only work for a certain field of industry.
 The approach is

 I gained my first professional work experience in 2002 with projects in advertising.
 Then in 2004 I became much more involved in projects around film production and interactive exhibition content.
 From 2007 on, during my time at two of the biggest TV broadcasters in Germany ProSiebenSat.1 and ZDF, I enhanced my skills around the combination of branding, digital design, storytelling and motion graphics.
 From then on I was also much more into leading smaller up to larger teams and units.
 From 2012 on I have been responsible for creative departments at agencies or companies.
 As a Creative Director I have been co-leading the Content department of IBM iX Studios until the end of 2019.